Ghazan: Revolt of Baltu

-Fall of Nawruz
+Fall of Nawrūz

-Nawruz soon embroiled himself in an argument with Nurin Aqa, who was more popular with the military and then left Khorasan.
-After returning to the west, he survived an assassination attempt by a soldier named Tuqtay, who claimed that Nawruz murdered his own father, Arghun Aqa.
+Nawrūz soon embroiled himself in an argument with Nurin Aqa, who was more popular with the military and then left Khorasan.
+After returning to the west, he survived an assassination attempt by a soldier named Tuqtay, who claimed that Nawrūz murdered his father, Arghun Aqa.
 Soon he was accused of treason by Sadr al-Din Khaladi, sahib-divan of Ghazan by a secret alliance with the Mamlukes.
-Indeed, according to Mamluk sources, Nawruz corresponded with Sultan Lajin.
-Using the opportunity, Ghazan started a purge against Nawruz and his followers in May 1297.
-His brother Hajji Narin and his follower Satalmish were executed, along with Nawruz's children in Hamadan, his other brother Lagzi Güregen was also put to death in Iraq on 2 April 1297.
+Indeed, according to Mamluk sources, Nawrūz corresponded with Sultan Lajin.
+Using the opportunity, Ghazan started a purge against Nawrūz and his followers in May 1297.
+His brother Hajji Narin and his follower Satalmish were executed, along with Nawrūz's children in Hamadan, his other brother Lagzi Güregen was also put to death in Iraq on 2 April 1297.
 His 12-year-old son Toghai was spared due to efforts of Bulughan Khatun Khurasani, Ghazan's wife Arghun Aqa's granddaughter and given to the household of Amir Husayn.
 Others who were spared, were his brother Yol Qutluq and his nephew Kuchluk.
-Later that year Ghazan marched against Nawrūz himself, who at the time was the commander of the army of Khorassan.
+Later that year Ghazan marched against Nawrūz himself, who at the time was the commander of the army of Khorasan.
 Ghazan's forces were victorious at a battle near Nishapur.
-Nawrūz took refuge at the court of the Malik (king) of Herat in northern Afghanistan, but the Malik betrayed him and delivered Nawruz to Qutlughshah, who had Nawruz executed immediately on August 13.
+Nawrūz took refuge at the court of the king of Herat in northern Afghanistan, but the Malik betrayed him and delivered Nawrūz to Kutlushah, who had Nawrūz executed immediately on August 13.

 Relationship with other Mongol khanates

 Ghazan maintained strong ties with the Great Khan of the Yuan and the Golden Horde.
 In 1296 Temür Khan, the successor of Kublai Khan, dispatched a military commander, Baiju, to Mongol Persia.
-Five years later Ghazan sent his Mongolian and Persian retainers to collect income from Hulagu's holdings in China.
+Five years later Ghazan sent his Mongolian and Persian retainers to collect income from Hulegu's holdings in China.
 While there, they presented tribute to Temür and were involved in cultural exchanges across Mongol Eurasia.
 Ghazan also called upon other Mongol Khans to unite their will under Temür Khan, in which he was supported by Kaidu's enemy, Bayan Khan of the White Horde.
 Ghazan's court had Chinese physicians present.